uncms-dev/uncms/docs/development.md

 ## Testing

-UnCMS aims for a very high code coverage percentage.
+UnCMS has 100% line and branch coverage, and must continue to stay that way.
-Eventually, the goal is to reach 100% coverage, and to enforce this in CI, so any new features should have full line test coverage.
+That includes the `tests/` directory; requiring coverage there is a good way of finding dead test helper code.
-Any bug fixes might need a regression test.
+All bug fixes should need a regression test.

 You should write new tests as pytest test functions.
 Experience with test classes shows that they tend to smoosh together too many responsibilities.